ISI-apex/casper-utils/README.md

   CPU family for the build host (`sandybridge` is a reasonable choice for building a generic prefix, see notes below).

-### ANL Theta
+### ANL Theta and OLCF Summit

-On ANL Theta, the build can be done on a login machine.
+* On ANL Theta, the build can be done on a login machine:

-Override the default for number of processors to use (the default is what `nproc` returns), this is required on the ANL Theta login machines since they are shared but do not enforce a limit:

-    $ export NPROC=12

-Run the build script directly:

         $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-anl-theta-knl

-### OLCF Summit

-On OLCF, the build can be done on a login machine.
+* On OLCF Summit, the build can be done on a login machine:

-Override the default for number of processors to use (the default is what `nproc` returns), this is required on the OLCF Summit login machines since they are shared and enforce [a limit of 16 HW threads, 16 GB mem][1]:

-    $ export NPROC=16

-Run the build script directly:

         $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-olcf-summit

 ### Other Linux hosts